liamzdenek/ferment-ai/memory-bank/techContext.md

 ### Workflow Architecture

-The system now implements a workflow-based architecture:
+The system now implements a workflow-based architecture with async generator task functions:

 1. **Journal**
    - Central executor for workflows
    - Maintains state and provides serialization/deserialization
-   - Uses modules to map constructs to task functions
+   - Uses modules to map constructs to task implementations
    - Stores the complete CompileWorkflowsResult
    - Compiles workflows from the construct tree